-All Year 7 students are to meet at The Light of Christ Centre (LOCC), via Yardley Avenue entrance (Gate C) at 8.30am on Monday, 31 January.
+All Year 7 students are to meet at The Light of Christ Centre (LOCC), via Yardley Avenue entrance (Gate C) at 8.30am on Monday, 30 January.

 Please say goodbye to your son/daughter on the verandah of The Light of Christ Centre.

-If Covid restrictions at the time permit, parents will then be invited to join our traditional 'Parents Welcome Morning Tea'.
+Parents are then invited to stay for our traditional 'New Parents Welcome Morning Tea' with the Principal.